lin6692/Social-Media-App/README.md

 This is a social media website built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js) to deliver a fast, responsive, and intuitive user experience.

-create/delete posts and comments, add/remove friends, and switch to night mode.
-The website is also responsive to small screens such as mobile devices.
-Error handling has been implemented for duplicate users and invalid operations such as delete an unexisiting comments.

 ## Features

-User registration and login
+- User registration and login
-Create/Delete/Like posts
+- Create/Delete/Like posts
-Create/Delete comments
+- Create/Delete comments
-Add/Remove friends
+- Add/Remove friends
-Night mode switch
+- Night mode switch
-Error handling for duplicate users and invalid operations Responsive to small screens
+- Error handling for duplicate users and invalid operations
+- Responsive to small screens
-File handling (Allow user to upload image)
+- File handling (Allow user to upload image)

 ## Technologies Used

-MongoDB
+- MongoDB
-Express.js
+- Express.js
-React.js
+- React.js
-Node.js
+- Node.js
-JavaScript
+- JavaScript

 ## Installation